How long are sessions and how frequently do they occur?

 Do you provide faith-based or pastoral counseling?

 We do not provide pastoral counseling services.
 However, we know that faith is important to many of our clients, and we are respectful of diverse faith backgrounds.
+Additionally, we have Christian and Jewish therapists at our clinic, and you may specify if being matched with someone from a similar background is more comfortable for you.
 Our treatment methods are based in research and are effective for the treatment of anxiety and OCD.
 These methods can ultimately help clients reestablish a deeper relationship with their faith, unencumbered by anxiety or OCD.
 We are also glad to partner with faith leaders to help individuals who are struggling with scrupulosity or other difficult symptoms.